-Christmas Day marks the end of the fast that precedes this major holiday.
-Hence, most traditional food consumed during December and on Christmas Eve dinner don’t include meat.
-You can find the most popular Christmas dishes at Vilnius’ restaurants and supermarkets from late November – here’s our pick of what to search for.
+Christmas Day marks the end of the fast that precedes the major holiday.
+Hence, most of the traditional dishes consumed throughout December and on Christmas Eve don’t include meat.
+You can find the most popular Christmas dishes at Vilnius’ restaurants and supermarkets from late November.
+Here’s our pick of what to look for.

-Literally, their name means “Christmas Eve cookies” in Lithuanian.
-You can purchase them in any supermarket – basically, they are small bits of dough with poppy seeds.
+The name literally means “Christmas Eve cookies” in Lithuanian and you can purchase them at any supermarket.
+Basically, they are small bits of dough with poppy seeds.
 In local homes, they’re baked before Christmas Eve dinner in copious amounts and then consumed within a few weeks, until everyone’s sure they won’t miss them before next Christmas.

-Aguonų pienas, or poppy seed milk, is another Christmas Eve special.
-It’s made by steaming poppy seeds, grinding them, and adding either milk or water, and a little sugar.
+Aguonų pienas, or poppy seed milk, is another Christmas Eve specialty.
+It’s made by steaming poppy seeds, then grinding them and adding either milk or water and a little sugar.
 It goes well with baked dishes and kūčiukai, which are traditionally soaked in poppy seed milk and then eaten with a spoon.
 For a taste of the drink in December, pop into Forto Dvaras.

 This worldwide Christmas staple has made its way to Lithuania, too.
 From mid-November, you can buy mulled wine in cafes and restaurants across town.
 Some have their own recipes with local spices added to the traditional mix of cinnamon, cloves and anise.